MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/Read-receipts.md

 ## Read receipts

 Teams provides **Read Receipt** feature for users in a personal chat and a group chat with upto 20 members.
-If the user has not read the message in 1:1 chat, then bot can send follow up message to the user to improve engagement.
+If a user has not read the message in 1:1 chat, then the bot sends follow up message to the user to improve engagement.
 After the bot is enabled for this feature, the bot receives an event only in user:bot chat as soon as the user reads the bot's message.

 The **Read Receipt** features enable a bot developer to do the following: